vidalglez/my-website/README.md

 Once deleted, to synchronize with your remote repo: $ git push [local remote branch] :[tag namme deleted]
 Example: $ git push origin :v0.2-alpha

+To update a tag with another commit id in your local repo: $ git tag -f [tag name] [commit id]

+Example: $ git tag -f unstable 7e0feee

+To see the same updated tag in remote repo, you can delete such branch in remote repo and push tag from your local, but you can try also with $ git push --force [local remote repo] [tag name]

+Example: $ git push --force origin unstable